 where $\mathbb{Z}_2^T$ is time-reversal symmetry and $SO(N_f)$ is the global flavor symmetry\footnote{For $m\neq0$, the full flavor symmetry is $O(N_f)$.
 For odd $N_f$, this group factorizes to $O(N_f)=SO(N_f)\times \mathbb{Z}_2^F$ (it is a semidirect product for even $N_f$), but the $\mathbb{Z}^F_2$ factor is equivalent to fermion parity.
 As we discuss below, this symmetry is already included in time-reversal.} of the fermions at a generic mass $m$, acting as

 for some matrix $\mathcal{O}\in SO(N_f)$.
-Time-reversal symmetry is associated with an antiunitary operator $\mathsf{T}$ and acts on the fields as
+Time-reversal symmetry is associated with an antiunitary operator $\mathsf{T}$ that acts on the fields as

 Hence, electric charge is odd under time-reversal while magnetic charge is even.
-From the properties of $\mathcal{C}$ mentioned above, we can also deduce that $\mathsf{T}^2=(-1)^F$, where $(-1)^F$ is fermion parity.\footnote{A formal consequence is that the Wick rotated theory (in Euclidean spacetime) may be placed on a non-orientable manifold that admits a Pin$^+(4)$ structure~\cite{Kapustin2015}.
-A manifold $X$ of this type must have a trivial second Stiefel-Whitney class, $w_2(X)=0$.} Since fermion parity acts as a global symmetry, adjoint QCD describes a fermionic theory in the sense that there exist local gauge invariant fermionic operators, such as $\Tr[(\psi_J^T \, \mathcal{C}\, \psi_J )\, \psi_K]$.
-An important observation is that every gauge invariant bosonic local operator that is a Kramers singlet, whereas every gauge invariant fermionic local operator transforms under time-reversal as a Kramers doublet.
-We refer to this observation as a spin-Kramers relation.
+From the general properties of $\mathcal{C}$ described above, we can also deduce that $\mathsf{T}^2=(-1)^F$, where $(-1)^F$ is fermion parity.
+Since fermion parity acts as a global symmetry, adjoint QCD describes a fermionic theory in the sense that there exist local gauge invariant fermionic operators, such as $\Tr[(\psi_J^T \, \mathcal{C}\, \psi_J )\, \psi_K]$.
+An important observation is that every gauge invariant bosonic local operator is a Kramers singlet, whereas every gauge invariant fermionic local operator transforms under time-reversal as a Kramers doublet.
+We refer to this constraint as a spin/Kramers relation (in analogy with a spin/charge relation~\cite{Seiberg2016a}).
+A formal consequence is that the Wick rotated theory (in Euclidean spacetime) may be placed on a non-orientable manifold that admits a Pin$^+$ structure~\cite{Kapustin2015}.
+A manifold of this type must have a trivial second Stiefel-Whitney class, $w_2=0$.

-Parity and charge conjugation symmetries are not essential for our purposes, but we mention them for completeness.
+Parity and charge conjugation symmetries are not essential for our purposes in this work, but we mention them for completeness.
 Parity is associated with a unitary operator $\mathsf{P}$ that acts on the fields as

 Acting with parity twice then also gives $\mathsf{P}^2=(-1)^F$.
-For $N>2$, there is a global charge conjugation symmetry, which is associated with a unitary operator $\mathsf{C}$ and acts as
+For $N>2$, there is a global charge conjugation symmetry, which is associated with a unitary operator $\mathsf{C}$ acting as

 but for $N=2$ this transformation is equivalent to a gauge transformation.
 These discrete symmetries are not entirely independent because of the CPT theorem.